Fragile topology in line-graph lattices with two, three, or four gapped flat bands: Conclusion

 We have shown how to predict the representation of the energy $= -2$ flat bands for line-graph lattices of planar regular root-graph lattices where these bands are gapped from the rest of the spectrum.
 These predictions only require knowledge of purely geometric qualities of the root-graph lattice structure.
 We further demonstrate that in cases of flat bands with four-fold flat-band degeneracy, perturbations to the line graph always exist to partially break the degeneracy and leave doubly degenerate gapped flat bands, whose representation can also be predicted.
 Of the line-graph lattices considered in this work, we find one $D=2$ lattice with fragile topological flat bands---the line graph of the triangle lattice---and a family of $D=4$ lattices with fragile topological flat bands after one of a class of specific perturbations---the 4o family.
 We also find that for our $D=3$ lattices, there exists a perturbation that yields a pair of fragile topological bands (one flat and one dispersive).

-Possible extensions of this work, some of which are briefly discussed in Appendix \ref{appx:extensions}, include extending the formalism to higher degeneracies $D>4$, which will also allow for the treatment of lattices with $C_4$ symmetry, and the addition of $p$- and $d$-orbital hopping to the tight-binding model.
-Other extensions include considering non-regular root-graph lattices where vertices can have differing coordination number; non-toroidal root-graph lattices where edges can cross each other without meeting at a vertex; or proving the results of alternate hopping perturbation constructions.
+Possible extensions of this work, some of which are briefly discussed in Appendix G of the Supplementary Material \cite{SM}, include extending the formalism to higher degeneracies $D>4$, which will also allow for the treatment of lattices with $C_4$ symmetry, and the addition of $p$- and $d$-orbital hopping to the tight-binding model.
+Other extensions include considering irregular root-graph lattices where vertices can have differing coordination number, nontoroidal root-graph lattices where edges can cross each other without meeting at a vertex, or proving the results of alternate hopping perturbation constructions.
 Similar work has been done on the band topology of ungapped flat bands in line graph and split graphs of bipartite lattices, after the bands are gapped by introducing spin-orbit coupling \cite{Ma}.

 Our results dictate the course of quantum simulation of fragile topology in line-graph lattices, a system particularly suitable for the platform of microwave quantum circuits.
 Coplanar waveguide resonators have been used to create various line-graph lattice geometries in two dimensions; in particular, the isotropic three-way capacitor is a well-established and straightforward circuit element to realize such lattices with $d=3$ \cite{Underwood2016, Kollar2019a}.
 By creating artificial materials with these crystalline structures using microwave resonators, it may be possible to probe the physics of fragile topology in flat electronic bands.